These new trains are a new era in European overnight rail travel, as showcased on this video produced by the operator, OBB.

 How to book these rail pass reservations for the Nightjet on the OBB (Austrian Railways) website - no booking fees payable.

-When booking these reservations on the OBB website, it doesn't ask whether you will be travelling with First or Second class rail passes, so you can book any of these types of accommodation, regardless of what pass you are using, as long as it is a Global pass valid on your travel dates.
+When booking these reservations on the OBB website, it doesn't ask whether you will be travelling with First or Second class rail passes, so you can book any of these types of accommodation, regardless of what pass you are using, as long as it is a Global pass that's valid on your travel dates.

 This second version of ShowMeTheJourney is exciting and new, so we are genuinely thrilled that you are here and reading this, but we also need your help.